arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 • It’s recommended to schedule your exam well in advance, especially during peak training periods.

-• Bring a valid government-issued photo ID (such as a driver’s license or passport) and your airman certificate to the testing center.
+• Bring valid government-issued photo ID (such as a driver’s license or passport) and your airman certificate to the testing center.

-• Arrive at the testing center at least 30 minutes before your scheduled appointment time to complete any necessary check-in procedures.
+• Arrive at testing center at least 30 minutes before your scheduled appointment time to complete any necessary check-in procedures.

 Additional Resources:

-Where is the test center?
+Where is test center?

 Get ready for your instrument rating test prep with the ultimate study guide.
 Ace the exam and soar to new heights